 Skip to main content

 But, no matter how straightforward your ecosystem is or how little infrastructure is being moved, cloud migration is a fairly complicated process.
-Migrations often wind up going over budget or taking much longer than expected, or they fail completely, resulting in wasted time and expense.
-Which is why a systematic and document plan is crucial.
+Migrations often wind up going over budget, taking much longer than expected, or failing completely, wasting time and expense.
+Which is why a systematic and documented plan is crucial.

 In this post, we've boiled down the cloud migration process to nine key steps to give you a head start on your journey to the cloud.